stephanbcbauer/standards.catena-x.github.io/docs/getstarted/overview.md

 You can find all necessary documentation on how to get your component running in our documentation.

 Feel free to contribute to our documentation through a Pull Request, all contributions are welcome!

-## Overview

-This page gives you a short overview over all critical things you need to know to get started.
-Pls be aware that all other documentation is here for you to browse & share.

 ## Who we are